erhallMSFT/aad-cba-test/Testing Azure AD CBA.md

 $UserPN = "<useremail@domain.name>"
 ```

 Next create the certificate request.
 This request uses a 2048-bit RSA key, which is the maximum size that Yubikey supports.
 The request command creates a private key (`userkey.pem`) and a request file (`userreq.pem`) to submit to the CA for signing.
+You will be prompted to enter a password to protect the private key.

 ```
 openssl req -new -newkey rsa:2048 -keyout userkey.pem -out userreq.pem -subj $UserSubj